Teen Mom 2

 Teen Mom 2 is an American reality television series that premiered January 11, 2011 on MTV.
-It originally followed the lives of Jenelle Evans, Chelsea Houska-DeBoer, Kailyn Lowry, and Leah Messer from the second season of 16 and Pregnant as they navigate their first years of motherhood.
-The series also focuses on the themes of their changing relationships between family, friends, and boys, while highlighting the struggles of young mothers raising children.
+It originally followed the lives of Jenelle Evans, Chelsea DeBoer, Kailyn Lowry, and Leah Messer from the second season of 16 and Pregnant as they navigated their first years of motherhood.
+The series also focused on the changing relationships between family, friends, and boyfriends, while highlighting the struggles of young mothers raising children.

 In June 2017, it was announced that former Teen Mom 3 star Briana DeJesus would join the cast of Teen Mom 2.
 In May 2019, following Evans' firing from the show, it was announced that Teen Mom: Young and Pregnant star Jade Cline would join the cast.
-In October 2020, Chelsea Houska announced her departure from the series after 10 seasons.
-In December 2020, it was reported that Ashley Jones from Teen Mom: Young and Pregnant would be joining the show to replace Houska.
+In October 2020, DeBoer announced her departure from the series after 10 seasons.
+In December 2020, it was reported that Ashley Jones from Teen Mom: Young and Pregnant would be joining the show to replace DeBoer.

 After its last episode on May 24, 2022, the series was merged into Teen Mom OG, with cast members of each series transitioning to a combined series titled Teen Mom: The Next Chapter, which premiered on September 6, 2022.

 Cast

 Jenelle Evans

-Jenelle Lauren Evans (from Oak Island, North Carolina) is mother to Jace (born August 2, 2009) with Andrew Lewis, the rarely seen son's father on the show, Jenelle abandoned Jace for drugs and men, resulting in her mother Barbara taking custody of Jace when he was less than nine months old to prevent Jace from being removed to foster care.
+Jenelle Lauren Evans (from Oak Island, North Carolina) gave birth to her son Jace on August 2, 2009.
+Jace's father, Andrew Lewis, rarely appears on the show.
+Evans struggled with substance addiction throughout her time on Teen Mom 2.
+As a result, Jenelle's mother Barbara Evans was awarded custody of Jace when he was less than nine months old to prevent Jace from being removed from Jenelle's custody and placed into foster care.
 In March 2023, Barbara relinquished custody of Jace to Jenelle.
-In May 2025 Andrew and Jenelle decided in was in Jace's best interest for him to stay with Andrew temporarily.
+In May 2025, Lewis and Evans decided in was in Jace's best interest for him to stay with Lewis temporarily.

-On December 4, 2012, Jenelle married Courtland Rogers.
+On December 4, 2012, Evans married Courtland Rogers.
 The couple got engaged in November 2012 and announced her second pregnancy.
-On January 25, 2013 she and Courtland split, and she had an abortion, which she told Courtland was a miscarriage.
+On January 25, 2013, Evans and Rogers split, and she had an abortion, which she told Courtland was a miscarriage.

-In June 2013, Jenelle started dating Nathan Griffith.
+In June 2013, Evans started dating Nathan Griffith.
 Within months of dating they moved in together and she became pregnant with their first child.
 On December 14, 2013, Evans was arrested for disturbing the peace after an argument with Griffith.
-On June 29, 2014 she gave birth to her second child, son Kaiser Orion Griffith.
-In January 2015 Jenelle and Nathan got engaged, but they broke off the engagement that August.
+On June 29, 2014, Evans gave birth to her second child, son Kaiser Orion Griffith.
+In January 2015, Evans and Griffith got engaged, but they broke off the engagement that August.
 After their breakup, the former couple became engaged in a custody battle over Kaiser.
-In January 2017, Jenelle and Nathan reached a joint custody agreement in court.
+In January 2017, Evans and Griffith reached a joint custody agreement in court.